 If you are thinking about longarm quilting fleece fabric with batting, you’re my people.
 You like to be WARM!
 When I was getting started with quilting I wanted to make a warm, heavy quilt, but it seemed like everyone was always saying, don’t use this or that…this will be too hot, too heavy, too something.
-I’m here to tell you…make that quilt that you have in your head!
-It made me so happy to make it and my son was thrilled to receive it!

-This Quilt has a Story
+This Quilt Has a Story

-I believe that every quilt has a story, but when you just longarm two pieces of purchased fleece and some batting together, how much of a story can there be?
 Well, I bought that Alabama fleece fabric many years ago with the idea and story to my son that I would make him a quilt.
 He was thrilled!
 The only problem was, I had no idea how to make a quilt and I didn’t want to make a fleece tied blanket.
-My son loved the fleece and ended up taking the Alabama football piece of fleece and sleeping with it as it was, which, as a maker is a little embarrassing, but was also kind of sweet.

 So, years passed and I learned to quilt.
 Not only that, but I actually bought a longarm, meaning I could finally make that basic fleece exactly what he wanted and what I had initially envisioned.
 Which was WARM and QUILTED.